-We will agree an appointment between us to arrange an initial assessment session to discuss things in a little more detail.
-This will be totally ‘free’ and you are under no obligation to commit at this stage.
+We will agree an appointment between us to arrange an initial consultation assessment session to discuss things in a little more detail.
+This consultation fee is £25 for one hour and you are under no obligation to commit at this stage to session.

 I am flexible regarding what I offer in terms of number of sessions, whether it is short, medium or long terms sessions.
 This will be subject to your needs and our professional agreement.